naffiq/yii2-mailin/README.md

 $ composer require naffiq/yii2-mailin
 ```

-## Configuring
+## Configuration

 Get your API key from [SendinBlue account page](https://account.sendinblue.com/advanced/api)
-and insert it your config file as follows:
+and insert it into your config file as follows:

 ```php
 <?php